arafatm/arafatm.github.io/_articles/agile/shape-up.md

 a schematic breadboard.
 Fat marker sketches can be very effective in a pitch;
 you just need to take more care to label them cleanly.

-Redrawing the sketch on an iPad—still with a fat brush size—works well.
+Redrawing the sketch on an iPad - still with a fat brush size - works well.
 You can use different colors to separate the labels from the material parts of the sketch.